stitchdata/docs/_saas-integrations/quickbase/quickbase-latest.md

          - **Name**: Enter a name for the token.
 For example: `Stitch`
          - **Description**: If desired, enter a description.
          - **Assign token to apps**: From the dropdown, select the app you want to replicate data from.

-            **Note**: While a single Stitch {{ integration.display_name }} integration can only support connecting one app at a time, you can assign the token you create here to additional apps.
-This will allow you to create additional Stitch {{ integration.display_name }} integrations without having to make a new token for each one.
       6. Click **Save**.

       The token will display in the **Token** field of the **My User Tokens** page.
 Keep this page open for now - you'll need it to complete the next step.